justinethier/cyclone/docs/API.md

 # Cyclone Compiler API

-These libraries are used by the Cyclone compiler itself and could change in the future:
+These libraries are used by the Cyclone compiler.
+Some of these, such as `pretty-print` are stable and unlikely to change, whereas others could change as the compiler evolves.

 - [`scheme cyclone ast`](api/scheme/cyclone/ast.md)
 - [`scheme cyclone cgen`](api/scheme/cyclone/cgen.md)